Updated on January 17, 2022. Originally posted on May 16, 2019.

 - Potential to pay less out of pocket for college tuition and fees in the future

 - The state bears the risk of significant increases in tuition expense rather than the investor

-- Funds saved in prepaid tuition plans are exempt from federal income tax and state income tax (if applicable) as long as the funds are used for qualified education expenses
+- After-tax funds contributed to prepaid tuition plans are exempt from federal income tax and state income tax (if applicable) as long as the funds are used for qualified education expenses

-- There is no market risk; in other words, you can’t lose your prepaid tuition money in a stock market crash
+- Less market risk than a 529 savings variety plan; you likely won’t lose your prepaid tuition money in a stock market crash.

-Please note that not all states guarantee their prepaid plans.
-Michigan, Nevada, Illinois, Pennsylvania and Texas do not provide a guarantee and thus terminate or change their plans at any time.
+Not all of these plans are backed by the full faith and credit of their respective state.
+Michigan, Nevada, Pennsylvania, and Texas do not provide a guarantee and thus could terminate or change their plans at any time.

-So why wouldn’t someone want to lock in the future costs of tuition if they live in one of the 10 states offering a prepaid tuition plan?
+Why wouldn’t someone want to lock in tuition rates with a prepaid tuition plan?

-- The plans cover just the cost of tuition and fees, which is often only half of the total cost of attendance
+- Most of these plans only cover the cost of tuition and fees, which might only be half the total cost of attendance.

 - If your children decide to not go to college and you decide to use the funds for something other than qualified education expenses, the earnings (not the contributions) are subject to state and federal tax in addition to a 10% federal tax penalty.